-With a GDP per capita of US$470, the Federal Democratic Republic of Nepal is the poorest country in South Asia.
-It has the lowest life expectancy, the largest share of undernourished children, and significant inequality across social groups.
-In the 2012 Human Development Report, Nepal was ranked 157 out of 187 countries.
+Apart from having the lowest GDP per capita in South Asia, the Federal Democratic Republic of Nepal has the lowest life expectancy, the largest share of undernourished children, and significant inequality across social groups.
+In the 2014 Human Development Report, Nepal was ranked 145 out of 187 countries.

 How We Are Helping?

-Moreover, UNCDF, Sida and AusAID have developed the Mobile Money for the Poor programme (MM4P) to support branchless and mobile financial services in Nepal to demonstrate how the correct mix of financial, technical and policy support can assist in scaling up sustainable branchless and mobile financial services that reach the poor in very low-income countries.
+Moreover, UNCDF, with the support of Sida and AusAID has developed the Mobile Money for the Poor Programme (MM4P) to support branchless and mobile financial services in Nepal to demonstrate how the correct mix of financial, technical and policy support can assist in scaling up sustainable branchless and mobile financial services that reach the poor in very low-income countries.